-Second, based on type of data, decide on the best visualization form (chart, graph) to present it in infographic so that it can make sense to the reader.
+Second, based on the type of data, decide on the best visualization form (chart, graph) to present in the infographic so that it can make sense to the reader.

 4. Organize Content Properly

-Organize your content in infographic that a reader can easily scan and find logical grouping of content displayed in front of him.
+Organize your content in the infographic so that a reader can easily scan and find the logical grouping of the content displayed in front of him.

 Select the correct type of infographic.
 For example, you can use a timeline infographic if you want to display information for certain periods of time.